-- 1. Results for 2013 include a \$2.1 million non-cash non-tax deductible charge for the impairment of goodwill related to VT Composites and a gain on discontinued operations due to a \$0.4 million favorable tax result versus previous estimates and other activity related to the settlement of the closing balance sheet of the Distribution segment's Canadian operations. - 2.
+- 1. Results for 2014 include the sale of the Distribution segment's Mexican operations for \$9.6 million on December 19, 2014.
+The net loss of \$5.3 million resulting from the sale is included in the loss on disposal of discontinued operations for 2014.
+Additionally, we incurred \$2.2 million of costs associated with the sale of our Moosup facility. - 2.
+Results for 2013 include a \$2.1 million non-cash non-tax deductible charge for the impairment of goodwill related to VT Composites and a gain on discontinued operations due to a \$0.4 million favorable tax result versus previous estimates and other activity related to the settlement of the closing balance sheet of the Distribution segment's Canadian operations. - 3.
 Results for 2012 include the sale of certain assets and certain liabilities of the Distribution segment's Canadian operations for \$8.7 million on December 31, 2012, resulting in a net gain of \$1.3 million.
-Additionally, we recorded \$3.3 million of net loss related to the resolution of an Aerospace segment program related matter. - 3.
-Results for 2011 include \$6.2 million in expense recognized in the fourth quarter related to the settlement of the FMU-143 matter and the non-recurring benefit of \$2.4 million recognized in the first quarter of 2011 resulting from the death of a former executive. - 4.
-Results for 2010 include a \$6.4 million non-cash non-tax deductible charge for the impairment of goodwill related to U.K. Composites, \$2.0 million in additional losses related to the finalization of contract price negotiations on the Sikorsky Canadian MH-92 helicopter program, and \$6.6 million of income related to the claim for look-back interest we filed with the Internal Revenue Service in connection with the Australian SH-2G(A) Super Seasprite Helicopter program. - 5.
+Additionally, we recorded \$3.3 million of net loss related to the resolution of an Aerospace segment program related matter. - 4.
+Results for 2011 include \$6.2 million in expense recognized in the fourth quarter related to the settlement of the FMU-143 matter and the non-recurring benefit of \$2.4 million recognized in the first quarter of 2011 resulting from the death of a former executive. - 5.
+Results for 2010 include a \$6.4 million non-cash non-tax deductible charge for the impairment of goodwill related to U.K. Composites, \$2.0 million in additional losses related to the finalization of contract price negotiations on the Sikorsky Canadian MH-92 helicopter program, and \$6.6 million of income related to the claim for look-back interest we filed with the Internal Revenue Service in connection with the Australian SH-2G(A) Super Seasprite Helicopter program. - 6.
+The Company sold the Distribution segment's Mexican operations on December 19, 2014.
+The results of these discontinued operations have been reported as such in the table. - 7.
 The Company sold substantially all assets and liabilities of the Distribution segment's Canadian operations on December 31, 2012.
-The results of these discontinued operations have been reported as such in the table above.
+The results of these discontinued operations have been reported as such in the table.